 Anyone who has tasted fresh fruits in Japan knows that they are extremely flavorful, so sweet and juicy that sometimes you may think you’re eating candies.
-So I can see why somebody decided to make use of fresh fruits as a filling in sandwiches.
+So I can see why somebody decided to use fresh fruits as a filling in sandwiches.

 5 Helpful Tips

-To make sure your Fruit Sandwich is good looking, here are a few tips you may want to consider:
+To make sure your Fruit Sandwich is good-looking, here are a few tips you may want to consider:

-- Think of the orientation of the fruits and cross section before you start making the fruit sandwich.
+- Think of the orientation of the fruits and cross-section before you start making the fruit sandwich.

 - Try to use the same-size fruits and arrange the fruits so they are aligned in a nice line.